openvmp/partcad/README.md

 pc render
 ```

+See [an example](./examples/feature_export/) how to configure package's
+rendering settings.

 ### Publishing

-It is very simple to publish your package to the public PartCAD repository.
+It's very simple to publish your package to the public PartCAD repository.

-First, you need to publish your own package which defines the models you want to publish.
+First, publish your package (e.g. as a repo on GitHub).
 Then create a pull request in [the public PartCAD repo](https://github.com/openvmp/partcad) to add a reference to your package.

-## Export
+## Export PartCAD models

 ### Images